oliver-howard/booklore-recs/QUICKSTART.md

 Change `PORT=3001` in `.env`

 ### Authentication fails
-- Verify BookLore credentials in `.env`
+- Double-check your BookLore username and password
-- Check BOOKLORE_API_URL is correct
+- Check BOOKLORE_API_URL is correct in `.env`
+- Try logging out and back in

 ### AI provider errors
 - Ensure DEFAULT_AI_PROVIDER matches your API key